 - How much you would like to apply for.

 - What you intend to use the bursary to support.

 - What difference the receipt of the scholarship would make in the pursuit of your goals.

-Please also supply details of the course you wish to apply to – or are already registered on – including its web site.
-Please also include a recent CV with your application.
+- full details of the course you wish to apply to – or are already registered on – including its web site;

 Payment of the award to successful candidates will be paid upon proof of registration (or on receipt of a formal letter from the hosting institution in the case of a research visit).
 The money is not transferable to another course.
 Funds will be paid directly to the student rather than the University or department.